AdaCore/spark2014/docs/ug/appendix.rst

  -cargs switches are passed to gcc

  gnatprove basic switches:
  -aP=p               Add path p to project path
      --assumptions   Output assumptions information
-      --clean         Remove GNATprove intermediate files, and exit -f                  Force recompilation/analysis of all units -h, --help          Display this usage information -jnnn               Use nnn parallel processes (default: 1) -k                  Do not stop analysis at the first error --level=n       Set the level of proof (0 = faster* to 4 = more powerful) -m                  Minimal reanalysis
+     --codepeer=c    Enable or disable CodePeer analysis (c=on,off*) --clean         Remove GNATprove intermediate files, and exit -f                  Force recompilation/analysis of all units -h, --help          Display this usage information -jnnn               Use nnn parallel processes (default: 1) -k                  Do not stop analysis at the first error --level=n       Set the level of proof (0 = faster* to 4 = more powerful) -m                  Minimal reanalysis
      --mode=m        Set the mode of GNATprove (m=check, flow, prove, all*) -q, --quiet         Be quiet/terse
      --report=r      Set the report mode of GNATprove (r=fail*, all, statistics) -u                  Unique analysis.
 Only analyze the given units -U                  Analyze all units of all projects -v, --verbose       Output extra verbose information
      --version       Output version of the tool and exit --warnings=w    Set the warning mode of GNATprove (w=off, continue*, error)

  * Main mode values
    . all           - Activates all modes (default)
    . check         - Check SPARK restrictions for code where SPARK_Mode=On . flow          - Prove object initialization and flow contracts . prove         - Prove subprogram contracts and absence of run-time errors

  * Report mode values
    . all           - Report all results of proving checks . fail          - Report failures to prove checks (default) . statistics    - Same as all, plus timing and steps information

  * Warning mode values
    . continue      - Issue warnings and continue (default) . error         - Treat warnings as errors
    . off           - Do not issue warnings

  gnatprove advanced switches:
  --no-counterexample Do not generate a counterexample for unproved formulas -d, --debug         Debug mode
  --dbg-proof-only    Disable flow analysis (possibly unsound results) --flow-debug        Extra debugging for flow analysis (requires graphviz) --limit-line=s      Limit analysis to given file and line --limit-subp=s      Limit analysis to subprogram defined by file and line --pedantic          Use a strict interpretation of the Ada standard --proof=g[:l]       Set the proof modes for generation of formulas
                      (g=per_check*, per_path, progressive) (l=lazy*, all)
  --prover=s[,s]*     Use given provers (s=altergo, cvc4*, z3, ...)
  --RTS=dir           Specify the Ada runtime name/location
  --steps=nnn         Set the maximum number of proof steps (prover-specific)
+                     Use value 0 for no steps limit.
+ --timeout=s         Set the prover timeout in seconds (s=auto, nnn)
+                     Use value 0 for no timeout.
+                     Use value auto for timeout adjusted to proof level.
-                      (0 steps means no steps limit) --timeout=s         Set the prover timeout in seconds (default: 1) --why3-conf=f       Specify a configuration file for why3
+ --why3-conf=f       Specify a configuration file for why3

  * Proof mode values for generation
    . per_check     - Generate one formula per check (default)
-    . per_path      - Generate one formula per path for each check . progressive   - Start with one formula per check, then split into paths when needed
+   . per_path      - Generate one formula per path for each check . progressive   - Start with one formula per check, then split into
+                     paths when needed

  * Proof mode values for laziness
-    . all           - Attempt to prove all formulas (most suited for combination of automatic and manual proof) . lazy          - Stop at first unproved formula for each check (most suited for fully automatic proof) (default)
+   . all           - Attempt to prove all formulas
+                     (most suited for combination of automatic and manual proof) . lazy          - Stop at first unproved formula for each check (most suited for fully automatic proof) (default)

  * Prover name values
    (Default prover is cvc4.)
    (Provers marked with [steps] support the --steps switch.)
    . altergo       - [steps] Use Alt-Ergo
    . cvc4          - [steps] Use CVC4
    . z3            - [steps] Use Z3
    . ...           - Any other prover configured in your .why3.conf file

 .. _Alternative_Provers: